Search This Blog

 ______________

-I’ve had direct experience in many different American Zen Centers with several authorized teachers; some felt a bit tangential while others quite settled and profound (again this is subjective for sure).
-While each was distinct, there were always certain features that held constant which was in a way reassuring.
-They are all led by American or Australian second and third generation teachers.
-None of the centers were even close to the San Francisco Zen Center in terms of wealth, number of students, or notoriety, but each reflects the personality of their leadership.
-Hartford Street Zen Center was a small tight knit family, very much dependent on the charisma of Issan Dorsey.
+I’ve had direct experience in many different American Zen Centers with several authorized teachers; some felt a bit tangential, while others quite settled and profound (again, this is subjective for sure).
+While each was distinct, there were always certain features that held constant, which was in a way reassuring.
+They are all led by American or Australian second and third-generation teachers.
+None of the centers were even close to the San Francisco Zen Center in terms of wealth, number of students, or notoriety, but each reflects the personality of its leadership.
+Hartford Street Zen Center was a small, tight-knit family, very much dependent on the charisma of Issan Dorsey.
 Issan relied on many people to do the work of paying the water bill, keeping food in the refrigerator, and taking care of young men dying from HIV disease, while he did the heavy lifting of directing and inspiring us.
 Mel Wietzman’s Berkeley Center was more formal, focused on sitting practice.
-Though certainly not unfriendly; I got the sense that there was a definite inner and outer circle.
+Though certainly not unfriendly, I got the sense that there was a definite inner and outer circle.
 It was Mel's center.
 It fit him.
-It really fit Maylie Scott who maintained a separate residence with her mother and several students, me among them, and at that point in my practice being separate from the day to day hubbub of a practice center was what I felt I needed.
+It really fit Maylie Scott, who maintained a separate residence with her mother and several students, me among them, and at that point in my practice, being separate from the day-to-day hubbub of a practice center was what I felt I needed.

 I practiced with Bob Aitken on Oahu.
-Aitken Roshi had the most diverse international crowd though nowhere near the size of San Francisco Zen Center.
-Besides the Manoa zendo.
+Aitken Roshi had the most diverse international crowd, though nowhere near the size of the San Francisco Zen Center, besides the Manoa zendo.
 I sat in the Palolo Valley Temple before construction was complete, and in a way that was perfect--my work with Bob never felt really finished.
-Officially he was the most scholarly of all the teachers I worked with.
+Officially, he was the most scholarly of all the teachers I worked with.
 He could be uncomfortably rigid when lecturing; then in the blink of an eye, he became very personal, even vulnerable, but the feeling was not disconcerting.
-I always felt that if I were a good student I'd be part of his next chapter.
+I always felt that if I were a good student, I'd be part of his next chapter.
 His students were dedicated; everybody had their job, did their work, and seemed to maintain their own autonomy.
 People were building the temple around him.
 By contrast, I also sat several sesshins at Crestone Mountain Zen Center when it was in its infancy.
 It was clear the minute you took your seat that it was Baker Roshi’s project.

-John Tarrant’s California Diamond Sangha and then the Pacific Zen Institute was very dependent on Tarrant Roshi’s inspiration.
+John Tarrant’s California Diamond Sangha and the Pacific Zen Institute were very dependent on Tarrant Roshi’s inspiration.
 Like many of the early Diamond sangha, we depended on rented halls or members’ living rooms for a floating zendo with sesshin conducted in a ramshackle, drafty Episcopal retreat campus.
 One of my tasks when I was president of PZI was to find a site for a retreat center in the north country.
 I failed.
-I learned that the teaching is not dependent on the convenience of a fancy temple, but having a comfortable, reliable place to put down a zafu.
-In a very real sense, John more than any other teacher allowed me to disconnect from whatever ties to a cultural Japanese religion remained.
+I learned that teaching is not dependent on the convenience of a fancy temple, but rather on having a comfortable, reliable place to put down a zafu.
+In a very real sense, John, more than any other teacher, allowed me to disconnect from whatever ties to a cultural Japanese religion remained.

 ______________